antonfirsov/docs/2019/04-jan-csharp-versions.md

 ## Experience when C# 8.0 and .NET Core 3.0 are GA

-Eventually, C# 8.0 and .NET Core 3.0 will ship in a GA release.
+Eventually, C# 8.0 and .NET Core 3.0 will ship in a GA-quality release.
 Here's what the relvant LangVersion values will map to at that time:

 |LangVersion|Meaning|
 |-----------|------|